Azure-Samples/azd-template-artifacts/README.md

 You have a few options for getting started with this template.
 The quickest way to get started is GitHub Codespaces, since it will setup all the tools for you, but you can also [set it up locally](#local-environment).

+This template uses [MODEL 1] and [MODEL 2] which may not be available in all Azure regions.
+Check for [up-to-date region availability](https://learn.microsoft.com/azure/ai-services/openai/concepts/models#standard-deployment-model-availability) and select a region during deployment accordingly

+  * We recommend using [SUGGESTED REGION]

 ### GitHub Codespaces

 You can run this template virtually by using GitHub Codespaces.
 The button will open a web-based VS Code instance in your browser: